 Get Oriented: The HC 277H Thesis Orientation course (2 cr, P/N) provides a practical orientation to the thesis and will help you understand the long-term value of a thesis project by exploring skills and capabilities you can gain through the process.
 Most students take HC 277H in their second year, although students interested in the laboratory sciences may benefit from taking the class during their first year.

 Develop an Idea: Your thesis topic may germinate in many different ways.
 For some students, it can originate in the courses you take and the professors who inspire you.
 For other students, it may be an internship or a lab experience that sparks your interest in a particular problem or issue.
 Once you have identified a primary thesis advisor, they will work with you to refine and focus your project.
-While the topic and nature of your project are up to you, keep in mind that the thesis must build on your academic experiences in your major.
-If you wish to complete a thesis outside your major field of study, please contact the Associate Dean for Undergraduate Studies.
+While the topic and nature of your project are up to you, keep in mind that the thesis must build on your academic experiences in your major or minor.
+If you wish to complete a thesis outside your major or minor field of study, please contact the Associate Dean for Undergraduate Studies.

 Form Your Thesis Committee: CHC thesis projects are supervised and evaluated by a committee consisting of at least two faculty members:

 - Your Primary Thesis Advisor must be a tenure-related or career faculty member at the UO who specializes in your field of study.
-They are typically a member of your major department or program or a member of a department in a closely allied field.
+They are typically a member of your major or minor department or program or a member of a department in a closely allied field.
 Your primary thesis advisor will mentor you throughout the thesis process, providing regular guidance and feedback.

 - Your CHC Representative must be a member of the CHC core faculty.
 They will provide a non-specialist perspective on the project and assist with process related questions and issues.